opensumi/docs/docs/develop/basic-design/dependence-injector.en.md

 }
 ```

-Apart from the `useClass` definition syntax, the common syntax also includes `useFactory`, `useValue`. which can be used as follows:
+Apart from the `useClass` definition syntax, the common syntax also includes `useFactory`and `useValue`, which can be used as follows:

 ```ts
 export class DemoModule extends BrowserModule {